bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

     weight: 16

 ---
 Workspace members can log in to a Bitrise Workspace using their own SAML SSO provider’s system.
-With SAML SSO, Orgs will be able to apply the security guidelines of their SAML SSO provider when accessing their Bitrise Workspace.
+With SAML SSO, Workspaces will be able to apply the security guidelines of their SAML SSO provider when accessing their Bitrise Workspace.

 ## Before you start